 Light is kind of magic: insubstantial, yet visible.
 It is something that can change our material world and the way we perceive it in thousand ways.

-Light is the inspiration and it is always a discovery.
-You never know where it will appear.
-When it seeps through thousands of holes of a spherical layer, it searches for the shortest way to the screen on which it leaves its trace.
-That screen is the world around us - walls, furniture, curtains.
+However, when it seeps through thousands of holes of a gourd lamp's spherical layer, the magic begins to happen: the light searches for the shortest way to the screen on which it leaves its trace.
+That screen is the world around us - walls, furnitures, curtains.